masterjian/ext-lite/README.md

 # ext-lite
-An extreme lite version MVC framework, base on Servlet.
+An extreme lite version MVC framework, based on Servlet.
 Only for teaching available